 Mark and Mike are the best production team I have worked with.
 Their productions are world-class, and their writing and arranging is simply amazing.

 -Mike Rodriguez, CLIO award-winning sound designer and postproduction mixer.

 “In radio, we’re always looking for that hit song & sound that really grabs listeners attention.
 The Stitts brothers deliver at the highest level, not only to the benefit of the artist, but also for the end goal of radio.
 They excel at making music that connects with our listeners.”

 Andrea Jaxson, nationally syndicated radio host of "Night LIght with Andrea”

 Interview with Stitts Bros. / Cool Pony Sound

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Ok, one fun story… Al Green had been sent into the studio by his label where we were working as writers/producers.
 We met the first day he came in to the A room, hit it off, great guy.
 The plan was, a group of producers, 5 separate teams in all, were all going to write song and track ideas for Al to choose from.
 Those tracks and songs would be thrown into a blind fishbowl, so Al would have no idea who wrote the song or track he was hearing.
 He would choose “blindly” the songs/tracks that he liked for his new album.
 Everyone went away for a week to woodshed and write.
 A week later, Al came in to listen to all the ideas in the fishbowl.
 Mike and I had put together 10 tracks.
-Al picked all 10.
-Lol Needless to say, that didn't sit too well politically, or with us really, because the other producers were all close friends of ours, and we gratefully ended up with two tracks on the record, one that went to #1, and one that went to #3 on the charts.
+Al picked all of them.
+Lol That didn't work politically, nor was it ok with us either, because the other producers were all very close friends of ours, and we gratefully ended up with two tracks on the record, one that went to #1, and one that went to #3 on the charts.
 We're still close friends with all the other producers. :) #truth

 Q: What are you working on at the moment?